UltraStar-Deluxe/format/spec.md

 > [!CAUTION]
 >
-> Whether absolute paths are allowed or not has not been decided yet.
+> Whether absolute paths are allowed or not hasn't been decided yet.

 > [!IMPORTANT]
 >